India Planning False Flag Operation In Pakistan, AJK: Sardar Masood Khan - UrduPoint

 India Planning False Flag Operation In Pakistan, AJK: Sardar Masood Khan

-Azad Jammu Kashmir President Sardar Masood Khan Thursday said that Indian like bifurcation of Kashmir and its merger with the Indian Union, claim over Azad Kashmir and Gilgit-Baltistan, and grants of domicile of Kashmir to millions of Indian Hindus are far more dangerous than the action of August 5 and these will lead to a horrible future of Kashmiri people
+Azad Jammu Kashmir (AJK) President Sardar Masood Khan Thursday said Indian like bifurcation of Kashmir and its merger with the Indian Union, claim over Azad Kashmir and Gilgit-Baltistan, and grants of domicile of Kashmir to millions of Indian Hindus were far more dangerous than the action of August 5 and would lead to a horrible future of Kashmiri people

 "Prepare for what the BJP-RSS regime plans to do in future.
 Its vile repertoire includes false flag operations, attack on Azad Kashmir, proxy wars.
-They can also try to drive a wedge between Arabs and Pakistan.", Masood Khan while addressing a group of Kashmiri doctors from across the world including Pakistan through a video link, said a news release.
+They can also try to drive a wedge between Arabs and Pakistan.", Masood Khan while addressing a group of Kashmiri doctors from across the world, including Pakistan through a video link, according to the AJK Presidential Secretariat.

-He said that India is trying to manufacture a new political elite/class in Occupied Jammu and Kashmir so they can use them to brutalize Kashmir.
-They will be rejected by Kashmiris like the previous puppets were.
-A new political party has been launched in IOJK to get the Kashmiri killed by the Kashmiris to consolidate India's illegitimate occupation of Kashmir.
+He said India was trying to manufacture a new political elite/class in the Indian Occupied Jammu and Kashmir (IOJK) so they could use them to brutalize Kashmir, who would, however, be rejected by Kashmiris like the previous puppets were.
+A new political party had been launched in the IOJK to get the Kashmiris killed by the Kashmiris to consolidate India's illegitimate occupation of Kashmir, he added.

-"We are to inculcate unity in our rank and file and fight India inside Kashmir as well as every forum and every capital in the world," he said, adding that India had waged a religious war which will not remain confined to Kashmir and India, but it will be fought in Dubai, Kuwait, Qatar and Riyadh also.
+"We are to inculcate unity in our rank and file, and fight India inside Kashmir as well as every forum and every capital in the world," he said, adding India had waged a religious war, which would not remain confined to Kashmir and India, but it would be fought in Dubai, Kuwait, Qatar and Riyadh also.

-President Khan said "it's a game of political power, strategic leverage and economic prowess.
-Diplomacy will work but to an extent harking back to power dynamics.
-He urged to breach communication barriers to put across and broadcast Kashmir's true story.

 The AJK president said that the BJP-RSS regime had first declared a war against the Kashmiri people, and later took this war to the Muslims throughout India, and the Muslim world particularly the Arab nations has expressed sharp reaction over it.
 Now voices have started rising from Dubai, Qatar, Kuwait and other Muslim states in support of the Indian Muslims and Kashmiri people.